1940 World Series: Aftermath

 This was the last title won by the Reds until 1975, where they defeated the Boston Red Sox in seven games after being seven outs away from elimination in Game 7.
 In between 1940 and 1975, the Reds lost in their next three appearances in the Fall Classic, in 1961, 1970, and 1972.

 This was the last time the Tigers lost in the World Series until 2006.
-They would win the championship in their next three World Series appearances in 1945, 1968, and 1984.
+The Tigers would return to the Fall Classic five years later, and defeated the Chicago Cubs in seven games.
+The Tigers would then win the World Series again in their next two appearances in 1968 and 1984.

+As of 2025, this is the only time that the Reds have ever clinched a World Series championship at home.